NativeScript/management/nativescript-charter.md

 ## Section 1.
 Scope

-NativeScript provides platform APIs directly to the JavaScript runtime (with strong types) for a rich TypeScript development experience.
-As an open-source framework to develop apps for iOS, visionOS, Android, macOS and other platforms combining a best of all worlds approach marrying familiar Web approaches like CSS and view templating with common platform languages (Swift, Kotlin, Objective-C, Java) it delivers a liberating toolset for developers.
+NativeScript brings native platform APIs directly into the JavaScript runtime, enriched with robust TypeScript typings, ensuring a seamless and powerful development experience.
+As an open-source framework for building applications across iOS, visionOS, Android, macOS, and more, it uniquely blends familiar web development paradigms—such as CSS styling and template-driven views—with popular native languages including Swift, Kotlin, Objective-C, and Java.
+This integration offers developers unparalleled flexibility and ease.

-It combines a CLI as an approachable interaction point for JavaScript developers to interact with native platform development processes.
+Its intuitive CLI further simplifies interaction with native platform development processes, making native development approachable for JavaScript developers.

 ### 1.1: In-scope